 Nitrogen dioxide is produced during high-temperature burning of fuels.
 Sources include motor vehicles and stationary sources that burn fossil fuels such as power plants and industrial boilers.
-Until recently, it has only been possible to measure NO2 indirectly.
+Until recently, it has only been possible to measure $NO_2$ indirectly.
 First, nitrogen oxide (NO) is measured using the chemiluminescence reaction of nitric oxide (NO) with ozone (O3).
 Air is drawn into a reaction chamber where it is mixed with a high concentration of ozone from an internal ozone generator.
-Any NO in the air reacts with the ozone to produce NO2.
+Any NO in the air reacts with the ozone to produce $NO_2$ .
 Light emitted from this reaction is detected with a photomultiplier tube and converted to an electrical signal proportional to the NO concentration.

-Total nitrogen oxides (NO_x) are measured by passing the air through a converter where any NO2 in the air is reduced to NO before the air is passed to the reaction chamber.
-By alternately passing the air directly to the reaction chamber, and through the converter before the reaction chamber, the analyzer alternately measures NO and NO_x.
-The NO2 concentration is equal to the difference between NO_x and NO. Reactive oxides of nitrogen (NO_y) are measured in a similar manner to NO_x, except that NO is measured by bypassing the converter.
-The combination of NO2 and NO_z can be then determined by difference.
-This procedure is similar to the current methodology used to measure NO_x, however, the converter temperature is higher in order to more completely convert NO_z species, and the converter has been moved to very near the sample inlet to avoid line losses of "sticky" NO_y species such as HNO3.
+Total nitrogen oxides $(NO_x)$ are measured by passing the air through a converter where any $NO_2$ in the air is reduced to NO before the air is passed to the reaction chamber.
+By alternately passing the air directly to the reaction chamber, and through the converter before the reaction chamber, the analyzer alternately measures NO and $NO_x$ .
+The $NO_2$ concentration is equal to the difference between $NO_x$ and NO. Reactive oxides of nitrogen ( $NO_y$ ) are measured in a similar manner to $NO_x$ , except that NO is measured by bypassing the converter.
+The combination of $NO_2$ and $NO_z$ can be then determined by difference.
+This procedure is similar to the current methodology used to measure $NO_x$ ; however, the converter temperature is higher in order to more completely convert $NO_z$ species, and the converter has been moved to very near the sample inlet to avoid line losses of "sticky" $NO_y$ species such as HNO3.

-Direct NO2 monitoring using cavity-attenuated phase shift (CAPS) technology has been deployed to the Essex and Baltimore County Near Road sites.
+Direct NO2 monitoring using cavity-attenuated phase shift (CAPS) technology has been deployed to the Baltimore County Near Road, Essex, HU-Beltsville, Lake Montebello, and Piney Run sites.
 CAPS NO2 monitors provide a direct absorption measurement of nitrogen dioxide.
 Unlike standard chemiluminescence-based monitors, these instruments require no conversion of NO2 to another species and thus are not sensitive to other nitrogen-containing species.

+The last revision to the NO2 NAAQS was finalized on January 22, 2010, setting a new 1hour NAAQS at 100 ppb, and retaining the previous annual average NAAQS at 53 ppb.
 On December 30, 2016, EPA published 40 CFR Part 50 Revision to the Near-Road NO2 Minimum Monitoring Requirements, which eliminated the requirement for a near-road monitoring station in CBSA's having populations between 500,000 and 1,000,000 persons.